inobulles/flamingo/README.md

 - [ ] `if`/`else` and `elif` ([argument](https://langdev.stackexchange.com/questions/9/why-do-some-pl-choose-to-have-a-dedicated-keyword-for-elseif-instead-of-like-in) for why to have a dedicated `elif` keyword instead of `else if`).
 - [ ] `for` loops, but only on iterators (ranges, maps, and vectors, first copied to ensure non-Turing-completeness).
 No `while` loops, I don't want Turing completeness!
 - [ ] `break` and `continue` in loops.
-- [ ] Ensure language is not Turing complete in other places (i.e. no recursion).
+- [ ] Ensure language is not Turing complete in other places (i.e. prevent recursion in anonymous functions).
 - [ ] Make sure everything actually winds up getting freed (and figure out scope and value reference counting correctly).

 Next, I want to work on making the language enjoyable to use, and this involves hints to the LSP: